Interactive3DGraphicsCourse-UNIUD-2018/product-visualization-riccardopasianotto/JOURNAL.md

 type of bottle that will contain his product.

 For this project I would like to use ReactJS in combination with THREEJS to control the state of the configurator and the many different typologies of materials and objects that the configurator could present to the customer.

+These days I've tried different solutions to get the project organized and structured in a way that appleased me.
+In particular I've found a [starter pack](https://github.com/edwinwebb/three-seed) with webpack, npm and other configurations that supported my needs.

+I'm going to explain the organization of the project with a commit for each part and an update in the journal to document the process.